jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 In Lennart Poeterring's own words, *"If you are wondering what the journal is, here's an explanation in a few words to get you up to speed: the journal is a component of systemd, that captures Syslog messages, Kernel log messages, initial RAM disk and early boot messages as well as messages written to STDOUT/STDERR of all services, indexes them and makes this available to the user.
 It can be used in parallel, or in place of a traditional syslog daemon, such as rsyslog or syslog-ng."* [^97]

 *"One of the impetuses behind the systemd journal is to centralize the management of logs regardless of where the messages are originating.
 Since much of the boot process and service management is handled by the systemd process, it makes sense to standardize the way that logs are collected and accessed.
-The journald daemon collects data from all available sources and stores them in a binary format for easy and dynamic manipulation. [^98]"*
+The journald daemon collects data from all available sources and stores them in a binary format for easy and dynamic manipulation.[^98]"*

-  If you are using a version of RHEL 6, CentOS 6, Ubuntu 14.04, or Debian 7 and prior you will not find the journald or systemd commands and will find the traditional syslog service.
-Syslog can be installed along side of journald and run in the traditional sense.
-Some argue that this is a violation of the Unix principle of small services doing one thing (systemd is not small and does many things).
-Some even claim that the journald logging service is no different than the Windows Event Logger and the way in which Windows does logs.
-The traditional ways of using syslog had been modified by journald.
+Syslog runs along side of journald The traditional ways of using syslog had been modified by journald.

 * ```cat /var/log/messages``` will now become ```journalctl```
 * ```tail -f /var/log/messages``` will now become ```journalctl -f```